ansa-xx/Click-and-Capture/README.md

 # Click-and-Capture

 **Click-and-Capture** is an **AI-powered image captioning app** built with **Streamlit** and **BLIP (Bootstrapping Language-Image Pretraining)**.
-Upload an image, and the app will automatically generate a descriptive caption for it.
+Upload an image, and the app will automatically generate a descriptive caption for it or use the webcam and click on the "capture image and generate captions" button to receive the same.

 ---